darkskiez/u2f-luks/README.md

 ## Prerequistes

+* A Debian variant system
-* A configured LUKS encrypted disk.
+* An already configured LUKS encrypted disk
-* A willingness to use non-audited code for your security.
+* A willingness to use non-audited code for your security or convenience.
 * One or more U2F Tokens
+* A filesystem that can be mounted in an initramfs

+This does NOT yet support systemd because systemd does not support keyscripts, The workaround is that the initramfs parameter forces your disk to be mounted in the initramfs, before systemd has started.

 ## Build